Setting goals is critically important if you want to get anywhere in life – career, personal development, family, and even ministry.

 If you don’t know where you’re going, you’ll probably end up somewhere else. -Yogi Berra

-When we do strategic planning for OurChurch.Com, we set 4 different types of goals each year.
-These 4 types of goals, are universal.
+We have learned a lot about goals over these last two decades.
+Perhaps the most important is that there are 4 different types of goals.
+These 4 types of goals are universal.
 They can be applied to any kind of organization.
 I also use them in my personal goal-setting each year.

 4 Types of Goals